 The amount of fire on the landscape is diminishing.
 The period of 1800-1900 experienced 51 fire events for areas investigated for this study.
 The period of 1900-2000 displayed only 22 fire events that were reconstructed from fire scars and age class.
-This represents a decrease of approximately 57%.
+This significant difference ( $X^2 = 10.73$ , p=0.01) suggests management and/or climate may be playing a role in lessening fire frequency.
 Few recent fires (post-1950) were documented in this study.